Schrolli91/BOSWatch/README.md

 optional arguments:
   -h, --help            				show this help message and exit -f FREQ, --freq FREQ  				Frequency you want to listen -d DEVICE, --device DEVICE			Device you want to use (Check with rtl_test) -e ERROR, --error ERROR				Frequency-Error of your device in PPM -a {FMS,ZVEI,POC512,POC1200,POC2400} [{FMS,ZVEI,POC512,POC1200,POC2400} ...], --demod {FMS,ZVEI,POC512,POC1200,POC2400} [{FMS,ZVEI,POC512,POC1200,POC2400} ...]
 										Demodulation functions
-  -s SQUELCH, --squelch SQUELCH	level of squelch
-  -v, --verbose         				Shows more information
+  -s SQUELCH, --squelch 				SQUELCH	level of squelch -u, --usevarlog         				Use '/var/log/boswatch' for logfiles instead of subdir 'log' in BOSWatch directory -v, --verbose         				Shows more information
   -q, --quiet           				Shows no information.
 Only logfiles
 ```